Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 3. Restart ComfyUI

 Method 2 (Recommended)
-Use ComfyUI Manager or launcher for git installation
+Use Manager or launcher for git installation

 Method 3 (Recommended)
-Search for the plugin name directly in ComfyUI Manager and install
+Search for the plugin name directly in Manager and install

 ## Language Switching